eMahtab/search-2D-matrix/README.md

 There are lot of hints in this question, and its clearly telling us to use binary search as the elements in the 2D matrix are sorted. e.g. element at matrix[3][4] is guaranteed to be greater than or equal to element at matrix[3][3], since elements in each row are sorted in ascending order.

+So we can solve this problem by running binary search over each row of the 2D matrix, one by one.
+However the time complexity of this approach will be O(m * log(n)), where m is the number of rows in the input matrix and n is the number of columns in the input matrix.

-❗️ Also we are given that the first element of next row will be greater than the last element of the current row.
+❗️ Note that we are given that the first element of next row will be greater than the last element of the current row.

 So basically we can treat the entire 2D matrix as a sorted 1D matrix and perform a binary search.